justfifi17/Cloud-Computing/JavaScript/Timeserver Project/README.md

 #

+### How to Use
+● Clone the repository and navigate to the project directory.
+● Run node server.js to start the server.
+● Access endpoints via http://localhost:8000/api/currenttime and other provided endpoints for time data.

+#

+### Contributions
+Contributions are welcome!
+If you have ideas for improvement or have found a bug, please open an issue or a pull request.

+#
-### Google Slides - For more details on the project and step-by-step guide on implementation.
+### Google Slides - For more details on the project and step-by-step guide on implementation and installation.
 https://docs.google.com/presentation/d/1lYIkA7FOotpqiKnrwCR7k41CZL8pMAK5Q5Sm5pjZnd8/edit?usp=sharing